MicrosoftDocs/windows-dev-docs/hub/apps/desktop/choose-your-platform.md

 <sup>1</sup> We have publicly announced features that will address this scenario in a future release of Windows 10.

 <sup>2</sup> Although the platform lacks first-class API support for this scenario, developers can support this scenario with workarounds.

-## Win32

-Using the Win32 API with C++ makes it possible to achieve the highest levels of performance and efficiency by taking more control of the target platform with unmanaged code than is possible on a managed runtime environment like WinRT and .NET.
-However, exercising such a level of control over your application's execution requires greater care and attention to get right, and trades development productivity for runtime performance.

-Here are a few highlights of what the Win32 API and C++ offers to enable you to build high-performance applications.

--   Hardware-level optimizations, including tight control over resource allocation, object lifetimes, data layout, alignment, byte packing, and more.
--   Access to performance-oriented instruction sets like SSE and AVX through intrinsic functions.
--   Efficient, type-safe generic programming by using templates.
--   Efficient and safe containers and algorithms.
--   DirectX, in particular Direct3D and DirectCompute (note that UWP also offers DirectX interop).
--   C++ AMP.

-For more information, see [Get started with desktop Windows apps that use the Win32 API](/windows/desktop/desktop-programming) and [Desktop app technologies](/windows/desktop/desktop-app-technologies).

-### Win32 and C++ for traditional desktop applications

-When writing a desktop application in C++, you can choose Win32 or MFC for the UI, or a host of third-party application frameworks that also support non-Windows platforms.

--   **Win32:** This is the handle-based, C-language API of the Windows platform, including but not limited to UI functionality such as windowing, drawing, and UI controls.
-Because it is a low-level, C-language API based on handles, it's an infrequent choice for creating modern, UI-intensive apps.
-However, it supplies the basic APIs necessary to interact with the Windows platform, and is a suitable choice for apps that have simple UI requirements or that just want the Windows UI to stay out of the way as much as possible for example, games.
--   **MFC (Microsoft Foundation Class Library):** This is the venerable application framework and UI library that has served Windows developers since 1992.
-It's a thin C++ wrapper over the handle-based, C-language Win32 API and provides object-oriented interfaces for many of the predefined windows, common controls, and other Windows objects.
-Although many modern UI frameworks in the .NET ecosystem surpass MFC in convenience, it is still the native UI framework of choice for many C++ developers creating applications for the Windows desktop.
--   **Third-party application frameworks:** Because C++ can run on a wide variety of platforms and isn't tied to Windows or the .NET runtime, third-parties have developed new application and UI frameworks for C++ to ease development of cross-platform applications with rich user interfaces.
-Some of these frameworks provide their own look & feel, while others such as wxWidgets or Qt use or emulate the native control set of the platform.
-Using these libraries, it's possible to share nearly all of an application's source code between versions of the application that run on Windows or other platforms, such as OSX or Linux.

 ## Other app platforms